needyamin/YAMiN-eCommerce-Shop-Using-Laravel-9/README.md

 # HOW TO INSTALL?

-`Step 1:` Download this project and extract on your server/localhost then Run
+`Step 1:` Download this project and extract on your server/localhost.
+If you don't install composer then please download and install if from here https://getcomposer.org/download/ after successfully installed composer, open terminal same path where you extracted this script then run this command below:

 > $ composer require laravel/ui

 > $ php artisan migrate

-`Step 2:` Now Open Your Browser and hit
+`Step 2:` Now Open Your Browser and type this address on your browser address bar and hit enter.

-> www.yoursiteurl.com/install/admin

 > Localhost Example: http://127.0.0.1:8000/install/admin

+> Live Websie Example: www.yoursite.com/install/admin

+> Now Use Below Credentials For Login: 01878578504:admin@123

 > Enjoy!